dhavalshah007/Automatic-Comment/README.md

 It doesn't work on nested comment.

 ## TLDR
-Reply to the every comment of the LinkedIn post automatically.
+Reply to every comment of particular LinkedIn post automatically.